 Learning CorelDraw Basics.

-In this lesson, we will learn CorelDraw Basics.
-We have seen CorelDraw Interface previously.
+In this lesson, we will learn the CorelDraw Basics.
+We have seen the CorelDraw Interface previously.
 Now we will focus on the following topic.
 Like, setting up the page, using rulers, grids, and guidelines, navigating a multi-page document, Master layer & page numbering, starting with a template, Understanding file formats.

 Now we will take a look at different ways to set up your document.

 The first and obvious is File Menu.

 There are three ways to create a new file.

 - Below the File

 Preset Destination.
 Under preset destination, we have the number of destinations.

 These are including with CorelDraw default.

 Select any according to your project.